Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/05-architecture/01-routes/readme.md

 dot dot hell, we could end up with imports like _../../../scenes/login_, why not creating aliases for the root folders that could be accessed in a simple way?

-We can defined paths in _tsconfig_ and aliases in _webpack_ uuh wait but then we have to define similar stuff in two places, let's provide a solution that would avoid this, first of all we are going to define and _@_ alias in our _tsconfig.json_:
+We can defined paths in _tsconfig_ and aliases in _vite_ uuh wait but then we have to define similar stuff in two places, let's provide a solution that would avoid this, first of all we are going to define and _@_ alias in our _tsconfig.json_: